sigurdga/django-by-errors/doc/index.rst

 added the admin inteface after the last run of "syncdb", so the tables admin needs are not created.
 Just run the same syncdb command again::

-    python manage.py syncdb --migrate
+    $ python manage.py syncdb --migrate

 This time, the output also lists "django.contrib.admin" as a synced app.

 Adding a method to your model
 -----------------------------

-When you have successfully created a few kinds of food, you will see in the list that it list a few lines of *Food object*.
+When you have successfully created Apple and Banana, you will see that you have two lines of *Food object*.

 .. image:: food_objects.png